Eng-M-Abdrabbou/Text-Recognition-Python-EasyOCR/README.md

-# Text-Detection-Python-EasyOCR
+# Text-Recognition-Python-EasyOCR

 ## Project Overview
-Text-Detection-Python-EasyOCR is a web-based application that uses computer vision and Optical Character Recognition (OCR) to detect and extract text from live camera feed in real-time.
+Text-Recognition-Python-EasyOCR is a web-based application that uses computer vision and Optical Character Recognition (OCR) to detect and extract text from live camera feed in real-time.

 ## Features
 - Live camera text detection